 Although the tarantula may not be as large as the Green Bottle, it can reach approximately five inches once fully matured.
 The tarantula is also renowned for its long life span.
 Females live up to thirteen years while males live to thirty-eight.
 It is very easy to breed the Mexican Bloodleg because the females lay many eggs and keep them in silk bags.
 This species is a good choice if you want to start a breeding venture.

 The females protect their eggs from predators until they hatch.
 Although its venom is milder than bee stings, this tarantula will scare you away by its hair rather than bite you.
 Mexican Bloodlegs can be purchased at licensed exotic pet spider dealers.
 You can either get one for yourself or give one to a friend.

 15. Martinique Red Spider

-Guadeloupe is home to the spider, as well as Martinique in the Caribbean.
+Guadeloupe is home to the spider and Martinique in the Caribbean.
 The Martinique Pink Toe Spider, Antilles Pink Toed Spider, and Martinique Red Tree Spider are all other names for this spider.
 It has pink toes, as its name suggests.
 It isn’t as vibrant as an adult, but it will be more colorful as it grows older.
-Its legs are covered in different shades of hair, making it one the most attractive multicolored spiders.
-The carapace of the spider is metallic green, making it easy to spot in the wild.
+Its legs are covered in different hair shades, making it one of the most attractive multicolored spiders.
+The spider’s carapace is metallic green, making it easy to spot in the wild.

-The Pink-toed Spider, which is easygoing and beloved by hobbyists, makes a great choice for first-time keepers.
-It will fit in a 10 to 15 gallon tank.
+The Pink-toed Spider, easygoing and beloved by hobbyists, makes a great choice for first-time keepers.
+It will fit in a 10 to 15-gallon tank.
 They can also be kept in a tree-like aquarium.
 You can find a spider at your local pet shops or breeders.
-The females can expect to live up to ten years, while the males may only live two, depending on what factors are at play.
+The females can expect to live up to ten years, while the males may only live two, depending on the factors at play.